-Sharing content, such as files and folders, is a hallmark of group collaboration.
-An Office 365 group makes this easy by including a dedicated library, which is the primary place for storing all your group files.
+An Office 365 group makes sharing files easy by including a dedicated library, which is the primary place for storing all your group files.

 Post files to the group library